Mc-Ramirez/mongo_atlas_planets_crud_api/README.md

 # iPlanet API

 This is an API created for add, get and delete planets from a database on Mongo Atlas.
-Still on localhost but we are pending to deploy this on heroku.
+Still on localhost but we are pending to deploy it on heroku.